Seif-Sallam/KmapSolver/README.md

 2. Instructor: Professor Mona Farouk

 ## Compiling on Visual Studio
+NOTE: I haven't been able to update the project on Visual Studio so you might need to configure the solution manually.

 * Clone the repository on your PC.
 * Open the solution file as it is already configuired properly to work with any paths.
 * Make sure that you put the 'Thirdparty' folder at the same level as the solution directory